Gravity-driven flux of particles through apertures

 In free-fall, the boundary of the aperture is assumed to minimally affect the flux.
 Stresses in the column above the aperture are neglected \cite{aguirre2010pressure}, and grains are taken to accelerate under gravity over a characteristic distance $L$, giving $\langle u_z \rangle_A = \sqrt{2gL}$.
 Prior studies indicate that the free-fall region is localized over a distance $D$ above the orifice \cite{zuriguel2005jamming,rubio2015disentangling}.
 While often described as a ``free-fall arch," no singular structure exists.
 Instead, \citet{rubio2015disentangling} identified a kinematic boundary at a height $D/2$, where kinetic stresses peak and contacts rapidly vanish.
 This motivates $L = D/2$, and a characteristic free–fall velocity scale of $\sqrt{2gL} = \sqrt{gD}$, which is a classically expected value.
 In the 2D analogue to the geometry here, a number of studies found that the velocity of particles at the aperture broadly scale with $\sqrt{gD}$, with a slightly larger value in the center of the aperture \cite{janda2012flow, dorbolo2013influence, gella2017role}.
-We propose that the consequence of the boundary identified by \citet{rubio2015disentangling} must be observed on the mean velocity of particles as they pass through the aperture in free-fall: DEM simulations confirm this expectation: $\langle u_z \rangle_A / \sqrt{gD}$ remains above $0.7$ for all $D/d$, and approaches unity as $D \gg d$ as shown in Fig.~\ref{fig:Fig3_Velocity_Packing}(a).
-Moreover, when particle velocities are averaged in time and over the angular coordinate, the radial velocity profiles from DEM converge toward a simple form for $D \gg d$.
+We propose that the consequence of the boundary identified by \citet{rubio2015disentangling} must be observed on the mean velocity of particles as they pass through the aperture in free-fall, rather than the centerline: DEM simulations confirm this expectation: $\langle u_z \rangle_A / \sqrt{gD}$ remains above $0.7$ for all $D/d$, and approaches unity as $D \gg d$ as shown in Fig.~\ref{fig:Fig3_Velocity_Packing}(a).
+Moreover, when particle velocities are averaged in time and over the angular coordinate, the radial velocity profiles from simulations converge toward a simple form for $D \gg d$.
 Following an argument presented for the 2D analogue by \citet{janda2012flow}, we propose the converging asymptotic form for $D/d \gg 1$ in 3D to be [Fig.~S2(e)]

 The exponent $1/4$ comes from the free–fall height and the centerline velocity, $5/4 \sqrt{gD}$, is fixed by the condition $\langle u_z\rangle_A = \sqrt{gD}$ (see End Matter and Sec.~S.IV).
 Altogether, these results establish that the velocity contribution to the free-fall flux is primarily set by gravity and aperture size, independent of grain size.